arifqayoom39/snippet/README.md

 # Sippet - A Twitter Clone

-Sippet is a feature-rich Twitter clone built with Flutter and Firebase, offering a seamless social media experience with modern features and real-time interaction capabilities.
+Sippet is a feature-rich Twitter clone built with Flutter and Appwrite, offering a seamless social media experience with modern features and real-time interaction capabilities.

 ## Features Overview

 - **Tweet Functionality**: Post, retweet, quote tweet, and reply to tweets
 - **Rich Media Support**: Share images, GIFs, and videos in tweets
 - **Audio Rooms**: Host and join live audio conversations
-- **Real-time Notifications**: Stay updated with push notifications
+- **Real-time Notifications**: Stay updated with push notifications implemented using Signal
 - **User Management**: Comprehensive profile management and verification
 - **Search Capabilities**: Find users and tweets with advanced search
 - **Local Algorithm**: Personalized content recommendations